ClaudiaAF/markdown-template/README.md

 This will host the files on <http://localhost/>.

-The following methods are available:
+The following implementations are available:

 ### `loadIframe()` (default)